 Every year, the streets of Leipzig are swarming with people dressed in black.
 All of a sudden, a black tram line starts operating, the shops in the city center start dressing their windows in black and the newspapers‘ headlines are all „Leipzig is black“.
 What’s going on?
 Wave Gotik Treffen is back in town!

-The „WGT“ is the world’s largest goth festival and takes place each year over 4 days on Whitsuntide weekend – this year celebrations are held from May 13th-16th.
-And it’s the 25th anniversary of WGT, too!
-Approximately 20,000 goths and other dark subculture fans such as cybergoths, metalheads, steampunks, neo-Victorians, dark romantics, dark electro, industrial, medieval and fetish fans will meet in Leipzig and attend over 200 live concerts and cultural events.
+„WGT“ is the world’s largest goth festival and takes place each year over 4 days on Whitsuntide weekend – this year celebrations are held from June 2-5, 2017.
+Approximately 20,000 goths and people of all dark styles such as cybergoths, metalheads, steampunks, neo-Victorians, dark romantics, dark electro, industrial, medieval and fetish fans will meet in Leipzig and attend over 150 live concerts and cultural events.
 Sounds crazy?
 It is!